Paramètres d'affichage

 Where is it?

-Labour law governs all the rights and duties of workers in France.
-It describes :
+Labour law covers the rights and duties of workers in France.

-• the rules relating to working time, salary, leave, retirement, etc.
+• the rules on working hours, salary, leave, retirement...

 How to do it?